cmhollins2022/Fundamentals/Intro-into-Programming.md

 * **Machine Code** - A series of 1's and 0's fed and interpreted by the computer.
    * Every instruction is converted into a string of 1's and 0's and interpreted by the computer to carry out a task.

-Each language also has an attribute known as "power" or "level"
+Each language also has an attribute known as "power" or "level".
-* Basically, how similar it is to machine code
+* Basically, how similar it is to machine code.

 Low-level programming languages, like _Assembly_, or _C_ are more similar to machine code, while higher level programming languages aren't.